keirhamilton/Moon/about/index.md

 </center>

 I'm a graduate student at the University of Florida, working towards a M.Sc. degree in Environmental Horticulture and a Minor: Geomatics.
 My Masters Thesis investigates: the _Use of Structure-from-Motion Photogrammetry to Accurately Model and Measure Mature Tree Root Systems_.
 Moreover, I'm interested in vectorizing root models with open-source software, to elucidate and manipulate root-related traits in common landscaping plants.
-Post-graduation I will apply for a Ph.D./ DPM in an ecological or interdisciplinary field(s).
+Post-graduation I will apply for a Ph.D./ DPM.
 In the future, I plan to work for an innovative agribusiness or geospatial firm.

 ## Professional Experience